János Esterházy: Involvement in the anti-semitic policy

-Esterházy as a member of Slovak Diet voted for several anti-democratic laws including antisemitic laws leading to Jewish tragedy.
-He did not only agreed with the measures against Jews but also supported them actively by his presentations.
+Esterházy as a member of Slovak Diet voted for several anti-democratic laws including antisemitic laws leading to the Jewish tragedy.
+He not only agreed with the measures against Jews but also supported them actively by his presentations.
 In his parliamentary speeches, he repeatedly declared support for antisemitic policy of government.
 On 28 November 1939, when he discussed Hungarian minority rights, he commented also the first trials for "aryanisation" of Jewish property.
-He did not criticize fact that government nominated commissars to manage Jewish companies but the low number of Hungarians who were allowed to participate.
+He did not criticize the fact that the government nominated commissars to manage Jewish companies but the low number of Hungarians who were allowed to participate.
 He also declared that three such commissars were nominated thanks to his repeated intervention.

 In the spring 1940, the assembly discussed the first "Aryanization" law.
-The law was finally adopted on April 25, 1940, in Esterházy's presence and without any objections or amendments to the text from his side.
-The law restricted foundation of new companies by Jews, restricted ability to dispose with their own property and allowed to close their companies or to sell it to "qualified Christian prospects".
+The law was finally adopted on 25 April 1940, in Esterházy's presence and without any objections or amendments to the text from his side.
+The law restricted the foundation of new companies by Jews, restricted their ability to dispose of their own property and allowed authorities to close their companies or to sell them to "qualified Christian prospects".

-In June 1940, Germany ordered changes in the Slovak government which strengthen position of radicals and accelerated solution of the "Jewish issue".
-On September 3, 1940, Esterházy voted for the constitutional act which entitled the government to "take every measures necessary for the exclusion of the Jews from the Slovak economic and social life and to transfer the property of the Jews into the ownership of the Christians".
+In June 1940, Germany ordered changes in the Slovak government which strengthened the position of radicals and accelerated the solution of the "Jewish issue".
+On 3 September 1940, Esterházy voted for the constitutional act which entitled the government to "take every measures necessary for the exclusion of the Jews from the Slovak economic and social life and to transfer the property of the Jews into the ownership of the Christians".

 Shortly after adoption of this law, several antisemitic regulations were issued during the same month.
-Jews lost right to drive motor vehicles, they had handed over passports (lost last chance to emigrate) and the government created central organization for all Jews (Ústredňa Židov).
-Until September 16, Jews had to deliver inventory of their property.
+Jews lost the right to drive motor vehicles, they handed over their passports (and lost their last chance to emigrate) and the government created a central organization for all Jews (Ústredňa Židov).
+Until 16 September Jews had to deliver an inventory of their property.
 Also in this situation, Esterázy publicly agreed with government antisemitic policy and attacked Jews in the assembly.
-In his speech from October 8, 1940, he welcomed special categorization of Jews during incoming cenzus and declared that "Hungarian salesmen over decades and centuries were suffering as much from Jews and Jewish frauds as the Slovak were".
+In his speech from 8 October 1940, he welcomed the special categorization of Jews during the incoming census and declared that "Hungarian salesmen over decades and centuries were suffering as much from Jews and Jewish frauds as the Slovak were".
 On the other hand, he protested against harming Hungarians under the cover of "the legitimate fight against Jews".
 He also positively evaluated "real and fast measures" against Jews to retire them from the economic life.